Refugee count tops 1 million; Russians besiege Ukraine ports

 “Our view is that Kherson is very much a contested city,” the official said, speaking on condition of anonymity.

-Zelenskyy’s office told The Associated Press that it could not comment on the situation in Kherson while the fighting was still going on.
+Zelenskyy’s office told the AP that it could not comment on the situation in Kherson while the fighting was still going on.

 But the mayor of Kherson, Igor Kolykhaev, said Russian soldiers were in the city and came to the city administration building.
 He said he asked them not to shoot civilians and to allow crews to gather up the bodies from the streets.